 "Research shows a lack of nutrition during the summer months can set up a cycle for poor performance once school begins.
 We're joining our partners here in Illinois and other target areas across the country to help close the nutrition gap children face when schools close for the summer," Vilsack said.
 "We need more successful partnerships and continuing support from state and local leaders to ensure children continue to receive nutritious meals even when school is out."

-The USDA's summer meals programs, including the Summer Food Service Program and the National School Lunch Program's Seamless Summer Option, ensure that low-income children who rely on school meals can receive the nutritious food they need during the summer months so they are healthy and ready to learn when they return to school in the fall.
-USDA has selected Illinois as one of six target states for additional technical assistance to help improve participation in the summer meals programs.
+USDA's summer meal programs, including the Summer Food Service Program and the National School Lunch Program's Seamless Summer Option, ensure that low-income children who rely on school meals can receive the nutritious food they need during the summer months so they are healthy and ready to learn when they return to school in the fall.
+USDA has selected Illinois as one of six target states for additional technical assistance to help improve participation in the summer meal programs.
 While Chicago is the third largest city in the U.S., with an active anti-hunger community, the state ranked 39th in Summer Food Service Program participation, with only 11.4 percent of eligible children participating in the program.
 In 2013, there were 1,624 summer meal sites in Illinois, with 147 sponsors.
 USDA hopes to assist the state in increasing the number of sites and sponsors by 10 percent.
 In Illinois, the deadline to become a summer meal sponsor or register as a site is June 15.

-Last year, the summer meals programs saw a historic increase of 7 million more meals served compared to the previous summer, exceeding USDA's target of 5 million additional meals.
+Last year, summer meal programs saw a historic increase of 7 million more meals served compared to the previous summer, exceeding USDA's target of 5 million additional meals.
 This year USDA hopes to exceed 10 million more meals nationwide.
 The key factor to serving more children summer meals this year will be expanding the number of sites open for feeding children.
 Community partners are needed to serve as sponsors of sites or provide meal sites to give more children access to healthy food this summer.
 The deadlines to become a summer meal sponsor vary by state, and begin as early as April 15.

 Along with Illinois, other states with high levels of food insecurity and/or low program participation receiving additional technical assistance from USDA include: Alabama, Mississippi, Missouri, Nevada, and Texas.